jaykav/distance_calculator/README.md

 # distance_calculator
-REST API service to calculate distance
+REST API service to calculate distance.
+###### Separated implementation to service, controller layers.
+If new unit convertors were necessary IUnitConvertor implementation can be done for extendability.
+Newly created convertors has to be mentioned in ConvertorManager and DistanceUnit.

 # Prerequisite to run this:
 1. The machine running this program need the below: